rolancon/key-value/README.md

 - the **number** type
 - the **string** type.

-The empty type has no syntactic encoding, but is basically denotated by an empty value, and is basically the same as the empty string value:
+The empty type has no syntactic encoding, but is denotated by an empty value, and is basically the same as the empty string value:

     empty =